-It's my sober birthday today, and you're invited to the party.
-After a decade of passing on the martinis, sobriety is my norm.
-It's also the norm for my family.
+It’s my sober birthday this month, and you’re invited to the party.
+After eleven years of passing on the martinis, sobriety is my norm.
+It’s also the norm for my family.
 That means no martinis, wine, or beer in our homes or at our gatherings.
-We're not against alcohol.
+We’re not against alcohol.
 Alcohol is fine in moderation.
-Since not everyone can control the amount they imbibe, we have to make the world comfortable for those who want the recovery lifestyle.
+Since not everyone can control the amount they imbibe, however, we have to make the world comfortable for those who want the recovery lifestyle.
 Did you know that sober curious is now a thing?
 And sober bars are also a thing.
-Let’s just say we walk the recovery walk ourselves, and we're not missing out.
+Let’s just say in our family we walk the recovery walk ourselves, and we’re not missing out.
 At home, we actually talk, play games, enjoy our communications in a way we couldn’t when alcohol was part of our lives.
 There are more benefits, of course, but too many to mention here.

-We live in a truly boozy world where there is the universal belief that no end-of-work day, sports event, party, family reunion, celebration, or moment of depression is complete without having a couple of drinks.
-The result is not good for our children, workplaces, schools, or family environment.
+We live in a truly boozy world where there has been the universal belief that no end-of-work day, sports event, party, family reunion, celebration, or moment of depression is complete without having a couple of drinks.
+The result has not been good for our children, workplaces, schools, or family environment.
 That may slowly be changing, and there are some easy changes we can make to help the next generation.

 My Sober Birthday